A half kilo will paint a background on a big sheet of Ply approx 2m. X 1.5 m.

 Don't breathe it in be careful stone dust is harmful to your lungs, always grind it with a little water

-Most people use craft glue and water nowadays in a plastic resealable container.
+A Craft glue and water liquid, in a plastic resealable bottle.

-Add enough liquid to make it the consistency of the paint you want to use..runny...or thick..
+Add enough liquid to wet the ochre and stir it to make it the consistency of the paint you want to use..runny...or thick..

 ...Not a concrete mix.

-A paint brush from the tip of a kangaroos tail or piece of bark, or feather or a few strands of hair are used to apply ochre.
+A piece of bark, or feather or a few strands of hair are used to apply ochre.

 For dots the tip of your finger is good, little finger for little dots, bigger fingers for bigger dots, or different size sticks.